-3. Rental Cars
+2. Rental Cars

 Of course, just like hotels, most rental car companies will likely put a hold on your account (anywhere from $100–500).
-That’s just in case you imitate Jeff Gordon while driving in your Corolla.
-So if you still believe that you can’t use a debit card to rent a car, you’ve bought into an old myth that is hopefully breathing its last breath.
+That’s just in case you decide to go off-roading in your uninsured VW beetle—oops, maybe you should have gotten the insurance.
+So, if you still believe that you can’t use a debit card to rent a car, you’ve bought into an old myth that is hopefully on its last breath.

-If you’re not going to be driving much on your trip, consider a ride-sharing app like Uber.
+If you’re not going to be driving much on your trip, consider a ride-sharing app, like Uber or Lyft.
 That way, you don’t have to deal with a rental car company at all.
-Plus, you won’t have to pay for parking!
+Plus, you won’t even have to pay for parking!

 4. International Travel

-If you’re traveling overseas, you can probably expect some additional fees depending on where you bank.
-Some banks will charge a small fee for each transaction or an exchange surcharge for withdrawing money from an ATM.
+If you’re traveling overseas, it’s good to expect some additional fees (depending on who you bank with, of course).
+Some banks charge a small fee for each transaction you make or an exchange surcharge for withdrawing money from an ATM.

 Check with your bank before you travel, and make sure you clearly understand their policies and charges so you can plan ahead.